metalsoft-io/metalcloud-sdk-go/docs/DriveGroup.md

 HasContainerArrayId returns a boolean if a field has been set.

-### GetExpandWithInstanceArray
+### GetExpandWithServerInstanceGroup

-`func (o *DriveGroup) GetExpandWithInstanceArray() float32`
+`func (o *DriveGroup) GetExpandWithServerInstanceGroup() float32`

-GetExpandWithInstanceArray returns the ExpandWithInstanceArray field if non-nil, zero value otherwise.
+GetExpandWithServerInstanceGroup returns the ExpandWithServerInstanceGroup field if non-nil, zero value otherwise.

-### GetExpandWithInstanceArrayOk
+### GetExpandWithServerInstanceGroupOk

-`func (o *DriveGroup) GetExpandWithInstanceArrayOk() (*float32, bool)`
+`func (o *DriveGroup) GetExpandWithServerInstanceGroupOk() (*float32, bool)`

-GetExpandWithInstanceArrayOk returns a tuple with the ExpandWithInstanceArray field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetExpandWithServerInstanceGroupOk returns a tuple with the ExpandWithServerInstanceGroup field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetExpandWithInstanceArray
+### SetExpandWithServerInstanceGroup

-`func (o *DriveGroup) SetExpandWithInstanceArray(v float32)`
+`func (o *DriveGroup) SetExpandWithServerInstanceGroup(v float32)`

-SetExpandWithInstanceArray sets ExpandWithInstanceArray field to given value.
+SetExpandWithServerInstanceGroup sets ExpandWithServerInstanceGroup field to given value.

 ### GetIoLimitPolicy